-The Bakken Shale, also known as the Bakken Formation, is one of the most active oil fields in the U.S. and covers approximately 200,000 square miles of the subsurface in underlying parts of North Dakota, Montana, Saskatchewan, and Manitoba.
-Drilling in the Bakken Shale has caused a huge economic boom to these areas, with the North Dakota portion alone producing over 800,000 barrels of oil per day for 2013.
+The Bakken Shale, also known as the Bakken Formation, is located in western North Dakota and is one of the most active oil fields in the U.S. At 200,000 square miles in underlying parts of North Dakota, Montana, Saskatchewan, and Manitoba, it is the second largest shale play.
+At its peak, there have been almost 200 active oil rigs pumping out over one million barrels a day on the shale.
+Drilling in the Bakken Shale has caused a massive economic boom to these areas, with the North Dakota portion alone producing over 800,000 barrels of oil per day for 2013.
 Estimates for how much oil the shale holds ranges from 7 to 24 billion barrels.

 Bakken Shale Accidents

-With over 8,000 active wells in the United States alone, thousands of workers face a number of perils every day on and off the work site.
-Common causes of accidents on the Bakken Shale and other oilfields can involve blowouts, defective equipment, vehicle collisions, and the failure of the employer to meet a number of safety standards.
-Accidents can even happen when transporting the crude by rail or other method, all of which can put workers in danger.
+With over 8,000 active wells in the United States, thousands of workers face perils every day on and off the work site.
+Common causes of accidents on the Bakken Shale and other oilfields can involve blowouts, defective equipment, vehicle collisions, and the failure of the employer to meet safety standards.
+Accidents can even happen when transporting the crude by rail or another method, all of which can put workers in danger.